 I remember one such Aboriginal mother.
 She was in despair.
 She had tried so hard to give her children what she never had and, because her teenagers were arguing with her, she felt she had failed to raise them properly.
 She was unaware that she had, in fact, managed to raise children who felt safer than she had as a child.

 She never argued with her institution care-givers when she was a teenager.
 She still bore the physical scars of having committed much less serious offenses than that!
 She came to me for treatment, court ordered, for her alcohol problem.
-She drank to numb her despair at having failed as a parent amongst other things.
+She drank to numb her despair at having failed as a parent among other things.

 Now Australia’s prime minister, John Howard, is about to do it again!
 John Howard is about to subject the Aboriginal race to the exact same prejudicial contempt Mr Next Door dished out to my dear old man!